 FOLLOW-UP AFTER ENDOMETRIAL CANCER TREATMENT

 Most women and families affected by endometrial cancer worry about their short-term and long-term health and the risk of the cancer coming back.
 It is important for women to talk openly and honestly with their family and healthcare team.
 Many women benefit from bringing a family member or friend to visits with their doctor; this person can help you to understand your options, ask important questions, take notes, and provide emotional support.

 A variety of support options are available both during and after treatment, including individual counseling, support groups, and Internet-based discussion groups.

-Cancer surveillance — Experts recommend close follow-up after the completion of treatment for endometrial cancer, particularly in the first three years after diagnosis when the risk of recurrence is highest.
-This usually includes an exam and Pap smear every three to six months for several years.
-Other tests, like blood tests and computed tomography (CT) scans or other radiology tests should be done only if a recurrence is suspected.
+Cancer surveillance — Experts recommend close follow-up after the completion of treatment for endometrial cancer, particularly in the first three years after diagnosis, when the risk of recurrence is highest.
+This usually includes a history and physical exam every three to six months for several years.
+Other tests, like Pap smears, blood tests, and computed tomography (CT) scans or other radiology tests, should be done only as needed.

 If the cancer does not come back after five years, women can usually stop seeing the oncologist and return to their primary care provider or women's healthcare provider.
 Women should call their doctor if they develop any symptoms of vaginal bleeding, pain in the belly or pelvis, a cough that will not go away, or unintentional weight loss.
 These could be signs that the cancer has come back.